Frequently Asked Questions

 NOTE: All fees submitted are non-refundable.

-If your registration has been expired for more than 18 months but less than three years, you may submit a “Request to Executive Director for Expired License Renewal” form with the required renewal fee.
+If your registration has been expired for more than 18 months but less than three years, you may submit a “Request to Executive Director for Expired License Renewal” form with the

 If your registration has been expired for more than three years you may not renew your registration.
 You must apply for a new registration.